 In addition, she remains a social activist, representing UNICEF and numerous other causes.
 She is the director (along with Jill Godmillow) of an Academy Award-nominated film about Antonia Brico – PORTRAIT OF A WOMAN, the first woman to conduct major symphonies around the world–and Judy's classical piano teacher when she was young.

-Judy Collins, now 77, is as creatively vigorous as ever, writing, touring worldwide, and nurturing fresh talent.
-She is a modern day Renaissance woman who is also an accomplished painter, filmmaker, record label head, musical mentor, and an in-demand keynote speaker for mental health and suicide prevention.
+Judy Collins is as creatively vigorous as ever, writing, touring worldwide, and nurturing fresh talent.
+She is a modern-day Renaissance woman who is also an accomplished painter, filmmaker, record label head, musical mentor, and an in-demand keynote speaker for mental health and suicide prevention.
 She continues to create music of hope and healing that lights up the world and speaks to the heart.